Carolean Death March

 Armfeldt's campaign in Trøndelag, 1718–1719.
 The dates are according to the Julian calendar.

-The Carolean Death March (karolinernas dödsmarsch), also known as the Catastrophe on Øyfjellet (katastrofen på Öjfjället) was the disastrous retreat by a force of Swedish soldiers (known as Caroleans), under the command of Carl Gustaf Armfeldt, across the Tydalen mountain range in Trøndelag around the new year 1718–1719.
+The Carolean Death March (karolinernas dödsmarsch), also known as the Catastrophe on Øyfjellet (katastrofen på Öjfjället) was the disastrous retreat by a force of Swedish soldiers (known as Caroleans), under the command of Carl Gustaf Armfeldt, across the Tydalen mountain range in Trøndelag, Norway, around the new year 1718–1719.

 Background

 In 1718, after several defeats in the Great Northern War, Sweden had lost its eastern territories to Russia.
 Too weakened to retake these, Charles XII of Sweden instead planned an attack on Norway to force the Dano-Norwegian King Frederick IV into great concessions in subsequent peace treaty negotiations.